yishn/Blackroom/README.md

 <img src="logo.png" width="100" height="100">

-A buttery smooth lightbox image viewer for the desktop.
-[Download the latest version](https://github.com/yishn/Blackroom/releases/) of Blackroom.
+Remember those lightboxes that were all the hype in 2005?
+Ever wished you can preview image files in a lightbox on your desktop?
+Look no more!
+Blackroom is a buttery smooth lightbox image viewer for the desktop.
+[Download the latest version](https://github.com/yishn/Blackroom/releases/).

 ![Screenshot](screenshot.png)